It's possible to be happy even in the most difficult circumstances. How? Put happiness practices first. By doing so, you can do two things:

 - volunteer at the local food bank or community centre if you have free time, and

-- support your local businesses who may have struggled during lockdown.
+- support your local businesses who may have struggled during the pandemic.

 So many important charities need your help.
 More and more people are now taking action to support causes like diversity and anti-racism.
 If you’re looking to start giving, here’s how you can start.